+Happy children do better in school and in life.
 A positive education helps to develop a flourishing child.
-Happy children do better in school and in life.
-They have higher well-being and perform better.
+In a nutshell, higher wellbeing leads to better learning.
 The education world now recognises the advantages of positive psychology to help children learn, develop their strengths, build resilience and equip them for life.
-One key piece of research in positive psychology has demonstrated that learning optimism prevents depression and anxiety in children, roughly halving their incidence over the following two years.
+This in a time when anxiety and depression is soaring amongst young people.
+One key piece of research in positive psychology shows that learning optimism prevents depression and anxiety in children, roughly halving their incidence over the following two years.

-The Happiness Zones is a positive psychology programme for young people, which has been highlighted by the Academy of Social Sciences as an example of best practice in mental well-being.
-This programme is suitable for young people aged 15+
+Miriam developed the Happiness Zones, a positive psychology programme suitable for young people aged 15+, which was highlighted by the Academy of Social Sciences as an example of best practice in mental well-being.
+It is a programme of eight sessions covering key themes in wellbeing.

 - Feel Good Zone (Positive Emotions & Savouring)

 - Future Zone (Optimism & Gratitude)